mlab817/faqs/src/socsksargen-area-development-project/what-is-contribution-of-the-area-development-program-office-(adpo)-to-capacity-building-of-farmers-f.md

 ---
  title: What is contribution of the Area Development Program Office (ADPO) to capacity-building of farmers, fishers, MSMEs and LGU extension personnel?

-tags: ["contribution","area","development","program","office","adpo","capacitybuilding","farmers","fishers","msmes","lgu","extension","personnel"]

  ---

-### SOCSKSARGEN Area Development Project
+## SOCSKSARGEN Area Development Project

-## What is contribution of the Area Development Program Office (ADPO) to capacity-building of farmers, fishers, MSMEs and LGU extension personnel?
+# What is contribution of the Area Development Program Office (ADPO) to capacity-building of farmers, fishers, MSMEs and LGU extension personnel?

  - ADPO targets to benefit 600 farmers and industry stakeholders and LGU workers from capacity-building activities in 2022, focused on improving local commodities and industries, i.e. banana, mango, cacao and fish and aquaculture, especially in providing/promoting updated and smart production technology information, proper post handling processes to minimize wastage, rice intensification system, project development/packaging and access to credit, online marketing and digitalization and supporting their participation to summit, conferences, and food expo.